ouspg/tls13tutorial/README.md

 In the context of binary encoding, everything must have a size.
 The data should be possible to deserialize to the original structure based on the byte stream only.
-If we want to serialize the structure of `TLSPlaintext` into bytes, we go in order every field and create the byte presentation.
+If we want to serialize the structure of `TLSRecord` into bytes, we go in order every field and create the byte presentation, as the TLS standard defines.

 * A record field takes 1 byte to present as the max value for `ContentType` is defined to be 255 (`u8`).
 In this case, the